vitorm04/docs.pt-br/docs/framework/windows-workflow-foundation/samples/hiring-process.md

 1. Um funcionário (solicitador) começa a solicitação de aluguer do processo.

-2. O gerenciador do solicitador deve aprovar a solicitação:
+2. O gerente do solicitante deve aprovar a solicitação:

     1. O gerenciador pode descartar a solicitação.